 - A. Schedule tests as outlined in the course syllabus or as indicated. - B. Serve as the test proctor. - C. Ensure an ample amount of time is permitted for test. - D. Determine the most conducive test environment according to faculty discretion.
 For Example, Cell phones must be turned off during testing. - E. Ensure that testing begins at the scheduled time.
-NOTE: If a student arrives late, the student will have from that point until time is called for the rest of the class to complete testing.
+NOTE: If a student arrives late, the student will have from that point until time is called for the rest of the class to complete testing. - F. Design the test to test the student's application, analysis, synthesis and/or evaluation/ mastery of the content.

+NOTE: The faculty may permit collaborative testing reviews to promote learning.
+The faculty may also include unweighted higher order thinking (HOT) questions on the test at their discretion.

+The purpose of the HOT questions is to stimulate critical thinking and problem-solving in preparation for the NCLEX.
+Higher order thinking questions will not be included on the final exam.

-- A. Submit The Ticket To Test Posted 72 hrs. prior, which includes but not limited to, submitting a Reading and/or NCLEX Log, Two (2) course/ unit objectives per module weekly and submission of the EAR plan as required/assigned for a Unit Test Average less than 80%. - B. Correctly label the test sheet with name, date, test number etc. - C. Be asked to sign the academic honor code prior to each test as directed. - D. Stay in the testing room during individual testing. - The student will not be allowed re-entry to the room if he/she leaves. - G. Reschedule a missed test within 3 days of the original test or the grade will be recorded as a zero.
+- A. Submit the Ticket to Test prior to the test as indicated in the course syllabus.
+The ticket to test includes, but is not limited to, submitting reading notes, the NCLEX Log, course/ unit objectives, submission of "handwritten" templates etc. as required/assigned before or after testing. - B. If a paper test is used, the student must correctly label the test sheet with name, date, test number etc. - C. Be asked to sign the academic honor code with each test as directed. - D. Stay in the testing room during individual testing as directed.

+The student will not be allowed re-entry to the room if he/she leaves without direction. - G. Reschedule a missed test within 3 days of the original test or the grade will be recorded as a zero.

 Note: The make-up test will be constructed at the discretion of the faculty and may include a variety of testing formats (i.e. essay, fill in the blank, short answer.).

 II.
-Test Review Procedure:
+Test Review/Remediation Procedure: